-In this activity, experienced teachers will have the opportunity of hearing and learn more about effective listening and questioning techniques and of applying some of the key ideas related to these topics, through preparation, presentation and analysis of role-playing.
+In this activity, teachers mentors will have the opportunity of hearing and learn more about effective listening and questioning techniques and of applying some of the key ideas related to these topics, through preparation, presentation and analysis of role-playing.

-"Role-playing" is a technique in which experienced teachers play a specific role in a fictional setting, to evidence/show the most suitable way of performing that role.
-During the role-playing, other experienced teachers that are observing it can interrupt and take the place of the colleague to demonstrate a better way of performing that role.
+"Role-playing" is a technique in which teachers mentors play a specific role in a fictional setting, to evidence/show the most suitable way of performing that role.